brettz9/eslint-config-ash-nazg/README.md

     sounds computationally expensive, and may better be done with TypeScript
 - `no-keyword-prefix` - See no need.
 - `no-nested-ternary` - As with eslint's `no-nested-ternary`
+- `consistent-function-scoping` - Though this can be useful, and it shouldn't be difficult to manually hoist functions upward, besides taking some time to refactor, this often removes functions from a logical grouping, and may even increase bugs, as one may be tempted to move out a function whose dependency is no longer wrapped with it.

 ### Rationale for including some Unicorn rules which are disabled in `plugin:unicorn/recommended`